 A nice touch to finishing up a new workbook is to add some custom buttons to it.

 This is a shape turned into a button.
 Shapes only have a click action macro attached to it so there’s no MouseDown function like it is for ActiveX and userform objects.
-The closest one can get is to simulate a button click and add a pause to it.
+The closest one can get is to simulate a button click with custom code.

 Start by inserting a shape and play around with the formatting until it looks like a decent button.

 Decide how the button should look both ordinary and when pressed.
 Record a macro while doing the changes, then copy the useful parts of the code to a “Button pressed” Sub.

 When tweaking the icon to looked pressed down, make it offset and also make the box around it larger so the icon don’t get cropped out, like this: